 The types of bacterial eye infections include that of bacterial, fungal and viral.

 • Pink eye, or conjunctivitis.
-Conjunctivitis, also called "pink eye," is a common, highly contagious eye infection that often is spread among children in day care centers, classrooms and similar environments.
-Teachers and day care workers also are at increased risk of pink eye when they work in close quarters with young children.
+Conjunctivitis also called "pink eye" is a common, highly contagious eye infection that often is spread among children in day care centers, classrooms, and similar environments.
+Teachers and daycare workers also are at increased risk of a pink eye when they work in close quarters with young children.
 Common infectious conjunctivitis types often have viral or bacterial origins.
 Infants also can acquire conjunctival eye infections (gonococcal and chlamydial conjunctivitis) during birth when a mother has a sexually transmitted disease.

 • Fungal keratitis.
-Fungal keratitis occurs when there is injury with any vegetative matter like , stick, leave, or hay.
+Fungal keratitis occurs when there is an injury with any vegetative matter like a stick, leave, or hay.
 More commonly seen in farmers.
-In fungal keratitis pain is not that severe but redness and discharge is more.
+In fungal keratitis, pain is not that severe but redness and discharge are more.
 Fungal keratitis needs immediate treatment.

 • Acanthamoeba keratitis.
 Contact lens wearers are at increased risk of encountering parasites that can invade the eye and cause a serious sight-threatening infection called Acanthamoeba keratitis.
 This is why contact lens wearers should observe certain safety tips, such as avoiding swimming while wearing contacts.

 • Endophthalmitis.
-When eye infections spread inside the eye invading all the layers of the eye it is called as endophthalmitis.
-This is an emergency and need urgent intervention.
-If not treated in time you may lose the eyesight permanently..
+When eye infections spread inside the eye invading all the layers of the eye it is called endophthalmitis.
+This is an emergency and needs urgent intervention.
+If not treated in time you may lose the eyesight permanently.
 This type of infection can occur with a penetrating eye injury or as a rare complication of eye surgery such as cataract surgery.

 • If you encounter any type of eye infection then consult a top eye specialist in Nagpur urgently to avoid any type of permanent damage to your eyes.

-Cornea transplant is the surgical procedure which replaces a disc-shaped segment of an impaired cornea with a similarly shaped piece of a healthy donor cornea.
+A cornea transplant is a surgical procedure which replaces a disc-shaped segment of an impaired cornea with a similarly shaped piece of a healthy donor cornea.
 Cornea transplant operations successfully restore the recipient's vision.

 No. Only the cornea and the sclera (white part of the eye) can be transplanted.
 The whole eye can be used for valuable research on eye diseases and treatments and education.